hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 | Megakaryocytes | PPBP |
 | Erythrocytes | HBB, HBA2 |

-Seurat's `FeaturePlot()` function let's us easily explore the known markers on top of our UMAP visualizations.
+The `FeaturePlot()` function from seurat makes it easy to visualize a handful of genes using the gene IDs stored in the Seurat object.
+We can easily explore the expression of known gene markers on top of our UMAP visualizations.
 Let's go through and determine the identities of the clusters.
-To access the expression levels of all genes, rather than just the 3000 most highly variable genes, we can use the normalized count data stored in the `RNA` assay slot.
+To access the normalized expression levels of all genes, we can use the normalized count data stored in the `RNA` assay slot.

+>_**NOTE:** The SCTransform normalization was performed only on the 3000 most variable genes, so many of our genes of interest may not be present in this data._

 ```r
 # Select the RNA counts slot to be the default assay